IBM/blockchain-network-on-kubernetes/README.md

 blockchain-org4peer1-6b6c99c45-wz9wm    1/1       Running   0          4m
 ```

 As mentioned above, the script join all peers on one channel `channel1`, deploy and instantiate chaincode on all peers.
 It means we can execute an invoke/query command on any peer and the response should be same on all peers.
-We can use CLI commands to test this.
+Please note that in this pattern tls certs are disabled to avoid complexity.
+We are using CLI commands to test this network.
 Get into a bash shell of any peer using the following command.

 ```
 $ kubectl exec -it blockchain-org1peer1-747d6bdff4-4kzts bash